mrahma01/daily-prayer-time/README.md

   PRIMARY KEY (`timetable_id`)
 ) ENGINE=InnoDB AUTO_INCREMENT=367 DEFAULT CHARSET=utf8;`
 ```

-The widget will be usuable once you import your Masjid's prayer timetable daata into the table.
+#####The widget will be usuable once you import your Masjid's prayer timetable daata into the table.

+You can use either sql import or csv import to feed data into your table.
+Please check the directory names 'sample' for the format of file to be imported.